fthiagomedeiros/cloud-project-4/README.md

 ```
 ***

-# Project Rubric (Execution)
+# Udacity - Cloud Developer Nanodegree (Project 4 - k8s, docker)
 ***

+## 1. CI/CD, Github & Code Quality

+### 1.1.
+The project demonstrates an understanding of CI and Github

+Prior execution of the system, you have to:

+1. Copy to the folder ./udacity-c3-deployment/docker/ the file _docker-compose.yaml_ provided into zip file.
+This file provides all environment variables to start running the services.
+2. Include AWS credentials to file credentials to allow AWS S3 bucket access.
+**(credentials file is into copied to folder ./udacity-c3-deployment/docker/aws)**

 ## 2. Container

 ### 2.1.
 The app is containerized

-To run the services locally, you have to set the environment variables to be provided to the system.
+Prior execution of the system, you have to:

+1. Copy to the folder ./udacity-c3-deployment/docker/ the file _docker-compose.yaml_ provided into zip file
+2. Include AWS credentials to file credentials to allow AWS S3 bucket access.
+**(credentials file is into copied to folder ./udacity-c3-deployment/docker/aws)**

 ```typescript
 export const config = {
   "dev": {
     "username": process.env.POSTGRESS_USERNAME,